Home - Electrical equipment

 • initial advertising budget.

-The minimum amount of the above expenses in aggregate will be about 400 thousand rubles.
+The minimum amount of the above expenses in total will be about 400 thousand rubles.

 Monthly expenses

-In addition to starting capital, you will need funds for monthly payments, which include:
+In addition to the starting capital, you will need funds for monthly payments, which include:

 • wages;